afni/afni/doc/SphinxDocs/glossary.rst

    Dataset column
       Dataset in AFNI & SUMA land are loosely described as a collection of N values for each datum (voxel, node, point, graph edge, etc.).
 To take volumes as an example, each of these N values forms a sub-brick.
 A single anatomical volume such as a T1 weighted image has one value per voxel or one sub-brick.
 A dataset output by a statistical program will almost always have multiple sub-brick.
 A simple t-test for instance will produce a dataset of two sub-bricks one containing the effect size (e.g. contrast) and another containing the T statistic.
 The same goes for surface-based datasets, graph datasets, etc. For wonders of sub-brick selection see the output of suma -help, section "Selecting subsets of a dataset".

+   data
    datum
-      A data carrying element.
+      In the documentation, this refers to a value carrying element(s), or  the value itself.
 For the various types of data carrying/defining objects handled in suma, the elementary datum is the following:

       ========   =================
       Object     Elementary Datum